SphericalFlower52811/sphericalflower52811/README.md

 # SphericalFlower52811

 Hi!
 I'm SphericalFlower52811.
 I'm a student who is interested in website cybersecurity (via red teaming), and I am currently working on a website reconnaissance tool called EndpointScanner.
+The he/her pronouns in my profile are purely a joke.

 ---